DaveMcEwan/luapp/README.md

 Design Qualities
 ================

-This module has the following characteristics:

-- This module is intended to be robust and fully tested.
+This module is implemented entirely in Lua and is intended to be robust with a simple and unambiguous syntax.
-- It is implemented entirely in Lua.
-- The syntax is quite simple and unambiguous.
 There are two syntaxes available for embedding Lua preprocessor code in your
   text: $(...) or "#...".
 The former resembles the "Makefile", M4, or Perl style.
 The latter resembles the C preprocessor style.

 ~~~
     $(for x=1,3 do _put(x) end)